 We can all continue to exercise our “common priesthood” in which all the baptised share, and through which we are called to pray for our world, country, parish, family, and for those who may have no one to pray for them as well as for all who have died.
 The following are examples of how we can do this from our own home:

-Parish Mass: I will continue to celebrate a private Mass for the intentions of the Parish on the days there is no public mass, and you are invited to join with me in prayer from home if you can, pondering the readings for the Mass that day, and uniting your personal intentions to the offering of the daily Mass.
+Parish Mass: I will continue to celebrate a private Mass for the intentions of the Parish, and you are invited to join with me in prayer from home if you can, pondering the readings for the Mass that day, and uniting your personal intentions to the offering of the daily Mass.
 To help you please download Guidance for making a Spiritual Communion.
 For particular Mass Intentions see here.

 Parish Prayer Hour: A number of parishioners are joining in a prayer hour between 11am and 12pm each day to pray for the current situation locally and throughout the world.
 Although praying from our own home, this joining together of all our prayers in a common purpose offered to the Lord, is very powerful.
 Do please join the parish in prayer, if only for a short time, between 11am and 12pm each day in whatever way you choose, asking God’s blessing on all those in need throughout the world.